 Treatment for DME

-Steroids improve vision to a lesser degree than anti-VEGF treatments and also increase the risk of cataract and glaucoma.
+Steroids improve vision to a lesser degree than anti-VEGF treatments and also increase the risk of cataracts and glaucoma.
 Laser therapy is used in conjunction with other treatments.

-KalVista’s founding scientists, Edward P. Feener, PhD and Lloyd P. Aiello MD, PhD, from the Joslin Diabetes Center associated with Harvard Medical School were pioneers in the discovery of a new mechanism potentially contributing to the development of DME.
-They found that plasma kallikrein, an enzyme, was excessively activated in patients with DME.
+KalVista’s founding scientists, Edward P. Feener, PhD and Lloyd P. Aiello MD, PhD, from the Joslin Diabetes Center associated with Harvard Medical School, were pioneers in the discovery of a new mechanism potentially contributing to the development of DME.
+They found that plasma kallikrein - an enzyme - was excessively activated in patients with DME.
 Based upon that scientific finding, we pursued a plasma kallikrein inhibitor that could reduce those levels and, potentially, lessen the impact of DME.
 Our most advanced program in this effort, known as KVD001, is an intravitreally administered plasma kallikrein inhibitor that we are developing for DME.
-KVD001 has successfully completed its first in-human study with DME patients and began a Phase 2 clinical trial study was designed to evaluate patients who were poor responders to previous treatment with anti-VEGF therapy.
+KVD001 has completed a Phase 2 clinical trial in patients with DME.
+The Phase 2 clinical trial study was designed to evaluate patients who were poor responders to previous treatment with anti-VEGF therapy.
 Although the study did not meet the primary endpoint, KVD001 demonstrated what we believe is an important dose responsive clinical benefit on vision in the overall population.

 Our eventual goal is to develop an orally delivered therapeutic and improve upon the current DME drugs delivered via injection.